janetmccullar

 Appearances are Important at Your Temporary Child Custody Hearing

-As you may know, when appearing in court, it is important to make a good impression on the jury or judge.
-If your goal is receiving temporary custody of your child(ren), then knowing what to wear for the hearing can be critical.
-Women should choose dark-colored clothing and subtle makeup; try not to overdo jewelry as well.
-Men should opt for a conservative suit with shirt and tie combo – this will add an extra touch of professionalism that works in your favor!
+As you may be aware, making a good impression on the jury or judge is crucial when appearing in court.
+This is especially true if your goal is to secure temporary custody of your child(ren).
+Knowing what to wear for the hearing can be critical in achieving this objective.
+For women, it is advisable to choose dark-colored clothing and subtle makeup, and to avoid overdoing jewelry.
+Men, on the other hand, should opt for a conservative suit with a shirt and tie combination.
+This can add an extra touch of professionalism that can work in your favor.

-Dress code is considered an important factor when it comes to how to win temporary child custody.
-Moreover, forgo alcohol or any substance that may interfere with your nervous system before heading to court.
-The judge, lawyers, and jurors will be closely monitoring your behavior in the courtroom as well as outside of it – so remain kind and polite while answering questions truthfully without making jokes.
+Moreover, it is essential to avoid alcohol or any substance that may interfere with your nervous system before heading to court.
+The judge, lawyers, and jurors will be closely monitoring your behavior in the courtroom, as well as outside of it.
+Therefore, it is crucial to remain kind and polite throughout the proceedings, answering questions truthfully without making jokes or engaging in any disruptive behavior.

 What Issues Are Addressed in a Temporary Child Custody Hearing?